metomi/rose/sphinx/user-guide/configuration.rst

 -------------------

-The configuration and functionality of a suite will usually be covered by the use of cylc.
+The configuration and functionality of a suite will usually be covered by the use of `cylc`_.
 In which case, most of the suite configuration will live in the cylc ``suite.rc`` file.
 Otherwise, a suite is just a directory of files.